certifaction/cli/README.md

 >
 >#### Description
 >Digitally sign the document given as input or digitally sign the document with the hash given with the --hash flag.
 The document must be prepared.
 If the document is not prepared then it will be prepared first before signing unless the --no-prepare flag is used.
 If the --no-prepare flag is used and the document was not prepared, then an error is returned.
 If the document is prepared during signing, then the command will honor the prepare command flags.
 If the input parameter and the --hash flag are omitted, then the command will take its input from stdin.
 The command will output the prepared file.
 If the output parameter is omitted, then the output will be returned to stdout.
 >#### Flags
 >```
 >--no-prepare      Do not prepare the document if it is not already
 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
 >--legal-weight    Allows to select type of the signature.
-Posible values are
+Possible values are
 >                  "standard" and "QES".
 Defaults to "standard".
->--jurisdiction   Only valid with "QES" signature, currently only supported
+>--jurisdiction   Only valid with "QES" signature, currently the only supported
 >                  value is "ZertES"
 >```